valerymo/misc/mini-terminal/README.md

 CSV file created  only by *stat* command.
 4. Discuss - Script command implemented without usage any command line parameter, as it's using input.json.
    Maybe need clear requiremenets.
+5. Add conditional execution of the commands in the script.
+	Update input.json, - add *Run* parameter (Y/N) for each command.
+	Update ScriptProcessor class.